JShollaj/gradientnews/src/content/_index.md

 ---
 # Banner
 banner:
-  title: "Latest Tech Developments ~ Curated for the General Audience"
+  title: " ~ Latest AI Developments  ~ Curated for the General Audience"
   content: "Keeping track of the advancements in the field while providing findings in an accessible manner - filtered out from hype and noise."
   image: "https://dzslhiqiy3lnx.cloudfront.net/main/banner-v1.png"
   button: